 At the Farm Stand we started two other spin off businesses from the grocery store, The Farm Stand Deli and Farm Stand Delivery, both very successful.
 Now we are happy to report that we have bought our building as part of a new business, Farm Stand Properties, and we will have more space to expand into and to rent, and we have saved a historic downtown building that will be restored.

 I know how to get things done the right way, and I know how to do a lot with a little.
-That's why I've decided to run for State Senate in District 26.
+That's why I've decided to run for Delaware County Commissioner.
 I believe that I can make a real difference for the low income families and the shrinking middle class in Indiana.
-Those same skills and values that led me to be able to start a small farm and several small businesses will be an asset to the people of District 26.
-I grew up very low income in Delaware County, so I know what the economic struggle is like, and I grew up early,working jobs and doing whatever it took to put myself through school.
+Those same skills and values that led me to be able to start a small farm and several small businesses will be an asset to the people.
+I grew up very low income in Delaware County, so I know what the economic struggle is like, and I grew up early, working jobs and doing whatever it took to put myself through school.
 I also know how to stretch a dollar, and I know how to make good decisions when people's futures hang in the balance.
 Many of my long time customers and colleagues have called me incorruptible, and I would have to agree.
 I cannot stand for corruption of any kind and I will be your government watchdog.
 I believe that if we really put our tax dollars to work for us, we will be amazed at what we can do with them and the difference it will make in our everyday lives.
-If you live in Albany, Eaton, Yorktown, Gaston, Frankton, Anderson, Alexandria, Elwood, Middletown, North Muncie, or West Muncie, or any of the other areas of District 26, I would appreciate your vote on May 8th on a Democrat ballot.
+If you live in Albany, Eaton, Yorktown, Gaston, Muncie, Daleville, Desoto, Selma, Cowan, Chesterfield or any of the other areas of Delaware County, I would appreciate your vote.
 If you know anyone in those areas, please tell them about my candidacy and you can get involved at votedavering.com and on our facebook page @votedavering.
-We will be knocking on doors all over District 26, talking to voters, going to town hall meetings, and bringing people together with a unity message.
+We will be knocking on doors all over the County, talking to voters, going to town hall meetings, and bringing people together with a unity message.
 I want to hear from you no matter what your party affiliation about what concerns you have, and together we can work to make things better.
 We know that we can't just win an election, we have to heal a divide.
-Get involved and let's be part of the the progressive wave of change taking over the State Legislature and the U.S. Congress in 2018 and 2020!
+Get involved and let's be part of the change in 2018 and 2020!
 Ring!
-It’s time for a wakeup call!
+It’s time for a wake-up call!